bbcawodu/careadvisors-backend/README.md

     }
     ```

-- If staff members are found,
+- If metrics reports are found,
     - "Error Code" will be 0
     - Array corresponding to the "Data" key will be non empty.
-- If staff members are not found,
+- If metrics reports are not found,
     - "Error Code" will be 1.
     - An array of length > 0 will be the value for the "Errors" key in the "status" dictionary.
         -Each item in the array is a string corresponding to an error in the POSTed JSON doc.